Fast Large Language Model Collaborative Decoding via Speculation: Collaborative Decoding via Speculation

 As discussed above, vanilla SD can only accelerate the inference of a single model.
-In this subsection, we will introduce how to apply SD to scenarios involving an arbitrary ensemble of two models.
+In this subsection, we will introduce how to apply SD to scenarios involving an arbitrary combination of two models.
 Specifically, let $q_{i}(x)$ and $p_{i}(x)$ denote the distributions of token $x_{i}$ given by the proposal model and the target model, respectively, and let $l^q_{i}$ and $l^p_{i}$ be the corresponding logits.
-Then, the ensemble distribution $r_{i}(x)$ can be expressed as
+Then, the combined distribution $r_{i}(x)$ can be expressed as

-where $\mathcal E(\cdot)$ represents the ensemble function at the probability level, while $\mathcal E'(\cdot)$ is at logits level.
-For example, the common weighted ensemble form that uses probability for weighted summation can be expressed as
+where $\mathcal C(\cdot)$ represents the combination function at the probability level, while $\mathcal C'(\cdot)$ is at logits level.
+For example, the common weighted ensemble that uses probability for weighted summation can be expressed as

 while contrastive decoding can be represented as